Nitrogen fixation bacteria

 Getting your garden soil ready for planting also happens to be a profound way of sequestering carbon in the atmosphere and getting most of it back where it belongs; in the ground.

 Have you got it?
-It's all about capturing unavailable nitrogen from the atmosphere and making it available for our plants.
-Even if you do not have a vegetable garden, as such, it is not difficult to plant a few pole beans here and there, or some peas between your flowers.
+It's all about capturing unusable nitrogen from the atmosphere and making it available for our plants.
+Even if you do not have a vegetable garden as such, it is not difficult to plant a few pole beans here and there; or some peas between your flowers.
 The taste of organically grown veggies is without equal.

 GROWING BUTTERNUT SQUASH

 I photographed these two butternuts this morning, the one in virgin soil and the other, the monster, at least double the size, growing where last year I grew peas.
-In fact, peas planted in a trench of compost.
-See the influence of the compost and the effect of nitrogen fixation by the bacteria in the roots of the peas?
-Growing Butternut Squash.
+Can you see the influence of the nitrogen fixation by the bacteria?

 Fixation of nitrogen requires a great deal of energy.

-These amazingly little bacteria get that energy from the aerobic respiration that provides it for an enzyme called nitrogenase; it converts the gas from the air to ammonia.
+These amazingly little bacteria get that energy from aerobic respiration and then provides it for an enzyme called nitrogenase; it converts the gas from the air into ammonia.

-I am trying in some small way to ape those nitrogen fixation bacteria; shall we call it solar fixation?
-Helping to sustain the planet so that our children will still have a place to live once the world's fossil fuels have run out.
+We can try to ape those rhizobia bacteria; shall we call it solar fixation?
+It will help to sustain the planet so that our children will still have a place to live once the world's fossil fuels have run out.

-Join me in becoming a environmental freak and being consumed by the need for plenty of energy and vitality, and leaving a wonderful legacy to your offspring.
+Join me in becoming a environmental freak and being consumed by the need for plenty of energy and vitality for ourselves; and leaving a wonderful legacy to our offspring.

 Useful links